syedimaduddin/msvsd4bituc/Week-4/README.md

 <img src="./Images/ring_oscillator_magic_waveform.png">

-And, this output validates the working of out layout created in Magic.
+And, this output validates the working of the ring oscillator layout created in Magic.

 <!--## Analaysis of the ring oscillator pre-layout and post-layout results-->